Tuatara-VFX/TFlow/README.md

 - Input Downsample (red)

   Increase this value to reduce the input size before generating motion vectors.
 This will increase the processing speed and reduce the overall quality.
-  We recommend to increase this value only if the input size is higher than 2048x2048.
+  We recommend increasing this value only if the input size is higher than 2048x2048.

 - Output Downsample (green)

   Increase this value as much as possible to get the smallest motion vectors texture and thus save runtime performance.
-  Don't increase it if the blending looks worst.
+  Don't increase it if the blending looks worse.
   Changing this doesn't affect the processing speed.

 </details>